All Products

 UNIQ

-• Typically, UNIQ performs better than COUNT DISTINCT when the GROUP BY key has high cardinality.
-UNIQ also consumes less memory than COUNT DISTINCT.
-If you encounter an out-of-memory error when you use COUNT DISTINCT, you can use UNIQ as an alternative.
+• UNIQ performs better than COUNT DISTINCT when the GROUP BY key has high cardinality.

-• Since Hologres V2.1, the performance of COUNT DISTINCT has been significantly optimized for various scenarios, including those with single or multiple COUNT DISTINCT functions, data skew, or SQL statements without a GROUP BY clause.
-You no longer need to manually rewrite queries to use UNIQ for better performance.
-For more information, see Count Distinct optimization.
+• Since Hologres V2.1, COUNT DISTINCT has been significantly optimized across scenarios including single and multiple COUNT DISTINCT functions, data skew, and queries without a GROUP BY clause.
+Manually rewriting queries to use UNIQ is no longer necessary in most cases.
+For details, see Count Distinct optimization.

 SELECT UNIQ ( O_CUSTKEY ) FROM ORDERS;